Tor’s Mission is Broad, Safing Focuses on Ease of Use

 This is achieved by routing connections through a circuit.
 This splits the full route into sub-routes so no single server can both know the person and the destination.

 When the connection arrives at the last server of the circuit it still has to travel to the desired website.
 With Tor, this may lead to a slower Internet experience.
 As an example, a person located in Europe loading a European website may receive a circuit exiting in the US.
 This means the connection has to cross the Atlantic twice (EU -> US -> EU).
-After a circuit with Tor is established all your other connection will use the same route.
+After a circuit with plain Tor is established all your other connection will use the same route.
 A circuit change normally occurs every 10 minutes.

 With the SPN however, every connection is calculated individually and leaves the network as near to the destination as possible.
 This means:

 - your connections are spread across the globe, using vast amounts of identities (IP addresses)

 - visibility in the ‘open web’ is minimized